-Health insurance rules and regulations are constantly changing.
-Con artists posing as representatives of the federal government or posing as legitimate insurance agents, brokers, or navigators might try to steal consumers' money, identity, or health information through various health insurance schemes.
+Scammers often use sophisticated tools and fast-talking scripts to entice potential victims.
 For instance, criminals might try to convince consumers to reveal personal information to receive a "national health insurance card" or a new Medicare card under the ACA.
 Or they may also try to sell consumers health insurance policies that are fake, worthless, or not what they claim to be.
 These scams are often attempted through automated telephone calls or websites that mimic legitimate sites.

-Q 129: Can consumers get help from their current insurance agent or insurance company to buy health insurance coverage through the [insert name of state exchange]?
+Q 130: Can consumers get help from their current insurance agent or insurance company to buy health insurance coverage through the [insert name of state exchange]?

 Yes.
 Working with individuals known personally or known to be working for a licensed agency or company is a dependable way to avoid fraud.
+Consumers can contact [insert jurisdiction's licensing department URL] to verify an agent's license status.

-Q 130: If consumers don't have a relationship with an insurance agent or company, where should they go for help?
+Q 131: If consumers don't have a relationship with an insurance agent or company, where should they go for help?

-When consumers contact the [insert name of state exchange], they'll have the option to contact a navigator specifically trained to help them choose the best health insurance product for their needs.
+Consumers can contact the [insert name of state exchange] for assistance.
+They'll get help reaching a [insert: registered or licensed] navigator specifically trained to help them choose the best health insurance product for their needs.